-Lately I was thinking that music could seriously be a competitor to Freud.
-That’s because I think Freud had some very good observations about the human psyche.
-The Oedipus complex and transference are some nice concepts to toy with.
+Lately, I thought that music could seriously be a competitor to Freud.
+That’s because I think Freud had some excellent observations about the human psyche.
+The Oedipus complex and transference are some important concepts to toy with.

-As a musician, I only trust music.
-Of course, there are some ups and downs but I always felt that my heart was in good health with music.
+As a musician, I only trust the music.
+Of course, there are some ups and downs, but I always felt that my heart was in good health with music.
 Today I’m going to talk about the stages of development according to music.
-Freud identified 5 stages: oral, anal, phallic, latent and genital.
+Freud identified 5 stages: oral, anal, phallic, latent, and genital.

-According to music there are only 4 stages: woral stage, thmile stage, drive stage and the flob stage.
-Surprisingly, the only stage that doesn’t involve 2 skills is the drive stage which means driving a car could be the most important sign of maturity and responsibility.
+According to music, there are only 4 stages: the woral stage, the thmile stage, the drive stage, and the flob stage.
+Surprisingly, the only step that doesn’t involve 2 skills is the drive stage, which means driving a car could be the most important sign of maturity and responsibility.

 Now let’s explore the 4 stages according to music.
 The first stage is the “woral” stage involving walking and talking.

 Yes, you guessed it right: the first stage called “woral” is about talking and walking.
 But it’s also when you’re going to school on foot.
 As a child, you’re experiencing the street.
 My first experience near the road I can remember is with my cousin.
 We stumbled upon 2 other children and almost ended up in a fight.

 There’s no place you can really go except school.
 Maybe you can go on holiday with your parents, but some people can’t afford it.
 It’s also a stage where your identity is maturing, and let me tell you it’s a critical stage for your personality.